MicrosoftDocs/azure-devops-docs/docs/artifacts/artifacts-key-concepts.md

 The only way to work around the immutability constraint is to create a new feed and publish the desired package version to the new feed.

 > [!NOTE]
-> Deleted feeds remain in the recycle bin for 30 days then get deleted permanently.
+> Deleted feeds remain in the recycle bin for 30 days then are deleted permanently.
 The feed name becomes available once the feed is permanently deleted.

 ## Indexing